 The ALGA 2017-20 Strategic Plan identifies work on strengthening local government financial sustainability as a strategic priority.

-Local government (councils) is the third sphere of government in the Australian system of government.
-Councils are primary responsible for providing good governance of the local municipality including the provision of local municipal services and infrastructure required by the local community.
+Local government (councils) is the third tier of government in the Australian system of government.
+Councils are primarily responsible for providing a wide range of critical local area services including planning, libraries and waste management and for infrastructure provision (e.g. roads and footpaths, parks, sporting grounds and swimming pools) required by the local community.

-Local government nationally employs just under 189,000 Australians (around 10 per cent of the total public sector), owns and manages non-financial assets with an estimated written down value of $354 billion (2013-14), raises around 3.4 per cent of Australia’s total taxation revenue per annum and has an annual operational expenditure of around $33 billion (2013-14), just under 6 per cent of total public sector spending.
+Local government nationally employs about 187,000 Australians (around 10 per cent of the total public sector).
+It also owns and manages non-financial assets with an estimated written down value of $408 billion (2015-16), raises around 3.6 per cent of Australia’s total taxation revenue per annum and has an annual operational expenditure of around $35 billion (2015-16), just under 6 per cent of total public sector spending.